- A course team

 Create template structure in platform

-The E-learning developer ensures a course will be created for you in the platform and will incorporate the course template.
+The learning developer ensures a course will be created for you in the platform and will incorporate the course template.

 Division of tasks and workload

-Before going into production, arrange a meeting with your e-learning developer to review the pilot week.
-Furthermore you can consider doing a reality check, which means getting feedback on the course design from people that represent your audience.
+Before going into production, arrange a meeting with your learning developer to review the pilot week.

 Start promotion of the course